bisq-network/bisq/doc/DEV_SETUP.md

 #### Optional for DAO mode

-If you want to run Bisq with DAO mode enabled you need to configure the `bitcoin.conf` file inside the Bitcoin Core data directory [1] as well to add the `blocknotify` file.
+If you want to run Bisq with DAO mode enabled you need to configure the `bitcoin.conf` file inside the Bitcoin Core data directory [1] as well adding the `blocknotify` file.

 **bitcoin.conf:**
 ```